-Ion beam sputtering is a thin film process technology that uses an ion source to sputter a target onto a substrate.
+Ion beam sputtering (IBS), or ion beam deposition (IBD), is a thin film deposition technology that uses an ion source to deposit a sputtering target onto a substrate to produce the highest quality films with excellent precision.
 Compared to other PVD technologies, ion beam sputtering is more accurate and can accurately control the thickness of the substrate.
-Its main advantages and disadvantages are as follows:
+As shown below, an IBS system usually includes the ion source, the target material, and the substrate.
+The ion beam, usually generated by the ion gun, is focused on the sputtering target, and the sputtered target material finally deposits onto the substrate to create a film.

-The incident ions in the sputter coating are generally obtained by gas discharge method, and the working pressure is between 10-2Pa~10Pa.
+Good Unifornity: The incident ions in the sputter coating are generally obtained by gas discharge method, and the working pressure is between 10-2Pa~10Pa.
 The sputter ions often collide with gas molecules in the vacuum chamber before flying to the substrate, so the direction of motion randomly deviates from the original direction.
 And sputtering is generally emitted from a larger target surface area, thus being more uniform than vacuum coating.
 The thickness of the film layer, for plated parts with hook grooves, steps, etc., can reduce the difference in film thickness caused by the cathode effect to a negligible extent.
-However, sputtering at higher pressures will result in more gas molecules in the film.

 The main disadvantage of ion beam sputtering is that the target area of the bombardment is too small and the deposition rate is generally low.
 Moreover, ion beam sputter sputtering is also not suitable for depositing a large-area film of uniform thickness.
 Besides, the sputtering device is too complicated, and the equipment operating cost is high.